PuceBaboon/ESP_Power_Save/README.md

    repeated "ping" to your ESP's IP address, so that you can verify that the WiFi is actually off or on.

+### Caution

+   If you try to connect to a non-existent access-point, or one which is out of range, or you use an incorrect password, then the WiFi will *not* turn off.
+That seems pretty counter-intuitive to me and I haven't yet worked out why it happens.
+At any rate, it's obviously worth doing some testing (I use a hand-held ESP8266 rig running on three AA batteries) to make sure that you have connectivity before deploying this power-save code to your remote units.

 ## Background